 This post may contain affiliate links, please see my disclosure policy for details.

-What Kinds of Chickens Lay Blue Eggs?
+What Breeds of Chickens Lay Blue Eggs?

 Most chicken breeds lay brown or white eggs, but there are several kinds of chickens that lay blue eggs.

-And ever since Martha Stewart appeared on television years ago holding a basket of blue eggs laid by her chickens, the demand for the blue egg laying breeds has skyrocketed.
+And ever since Martha Stewart appeared on television several years ago holding a basket of blue eggs laid by her chickens, the demand for the blue egg laying breeds has skyrocketed.

-There are predominantly three breeds of chickens that lay blue eggs | the Ameraucana, the Araucana and the Easter Egger.
+There are four predominant breeds of chickens that lay blue eggs:

 Ameraucana

-They were most likely originally bred from South American blue egg laying breeds but were developed and standardized in the United States.
+They were most likely originally bred from South American blue egg laying breeds, but were developed and standardized in the United States.

 • Pea comb